DArlegui/Web-Design-Projects/README.md

 ### Project 1: Shopping List

 This project aims to provide users with a simple and user-friendly platform to create and manage their shopping lists digitally.
-Users can quickly create an item by entering item name into the provided input field.
-Items can easily be removed from the list with a single click.
 The application utilizes JavaScript to instantly update the displayed list as users add or remove items.
 There is also a "filter item" input field to search for a specific item and a clear all after the user has finished gathering all their items.
+All their changes are saved locally.

 <!--### Project 0: [Project Name]-->
 <!--Brief description of the project and its purpose.
 Highlight any key features, technologies used, and design inspiration.
 Include a screenshot or link to a live demo if available.-->